Azzedine-B/Peper/eGauge_code/Readme.md

 This python code is composed of several functions
 - **reading_config** : this function is in charge to load the configuration file and return two Panda DataFrames including information about the sensors and the database
-- **Loop_function** : this function takes as input the path to the XML config file and produces the two DataFrames thanks to the function reading_config.
+- **Loop_function** : this function takes as input the path to the YML config file and produces the two DataFrames thanks to the function reading_config.
 Then the function loops over all eGauge : For each sensor two lists are build linked to the IDs of the eGauge and to the database and the function multiple_storage is called to allow the storage of the data in InfluxDB
 - **data_sensors** : the purpose of this function is to make the API request on the sensor, recover the XML file, parse it and give a Dataframe as output.
 One thing to notice is the format of the request.
 The URL to access my eGauge was *http://eGaugeName.egauge.es/*  In case you decide to choose another address than the basic one, just change this part and keep the request after the new IP address (see 'WARNING' comment in the function *data_sensorse*).
 An example of request is : */cgi-bin/egauge-show?S&s=0&n=300* This request will display the values over the last 5min with a step of one second.
 If you need to change the request refer to the
 [eGauge API XML manual](https://www.egauge.net/media/support/docs/egauge-xml-api.pdf)
 - **multiple_storage** : this function aims to store the sensor values in the Database.
 For that, it retrieves the DataFrame containing the values of the sensor thanks to the function data_sensors and stores this DataFrame in the influxDB database.